Empirical optimal transport on countable metric spaces: Distributional limits and statistical applications: Introduction

 Recently, \cite{del_barrio_central_2017} gave distributional limits for the quadratic EWD in general dimension with a scaling rate $\sqrt{n}$.
 This yields a (non-degenerate) normal limit in the case $\mu \neq \nu$, i.e., when the data generating measure is different from the measure to be compared with (extending \cite{Munk1998} to $D > 1$).
 Their result centers the EWD with an expected EWD (whose value is typically unknown) instead of the true WD and requires $\mu$ and $\nu$ to have a positive Lebesgue density on the interior of their convex support.
 Their proof uses the uniqueness and stability of the optimal transportation potential (i.e., the minimizer of the dual transportation problem, see \cite{villani_topics_2003} for a definition and further results) and the Efron-Stein variance inequality.
 However, in the case $\mu = \nu$, their distributional limit degenerates to a point mass at $0$, underlining the fundamental difficulty of this problem again.

-An alternative approach has been advocated recently in \cite{Sommerfeld2016} who restrict to finite spaces $\calX = \left\lbrace x_1,\ldots, x_N\right\rbrace$.
+An alternative approach has been advocated recently in \cite{sommerfeld_inference_2018} who restrict to finite spaces $\calX = \left\lbrace x_1,\ldots, x_N\right\rbrace$.
 They derive limit laws for the EWD for $\mu = \nu$ (and $\mu \neq\nu$), which requires a different scaling rate.
-In this paper we extend their work to measures $\br = (r_x)_{x \in \calX}$ that are supported on countable metric spaces $(\calX, d)$, linking the asymptotic distribution of the EWD on the one hand to the issue of weak convergence of the underlying multinomial process associated with $\hat{\mu}_n$ with respect to a weighted $\ell^1$-norm
+In this paper we extend their work to measures $\br = (r_x)_{x \in \calX}$ that are supported on countable metric spaces $(\calX, d)$.
+Our approach links the asymptotic distribution of the EWD on the one hand to the issue of weak convergence of the underlying multinomial process associated with $\hat{\mu}_n$ with respect to a weighted $\ell^1$-norm (for fixed, but arbitrary $x_0 \in \calX$)

-and on the other hand to infinite dimensional sensitivity analysis.
-Here, $x_0 \in \calX$ is fixed, but arbitrary.
+and on the other hand to infinite dimensional sensitivity analysis of the underlying linear program.
 Notably, we obtain a necessary and sufficient condition for such a limit law, which sheds some light on the limitation to approximate the WD between continuous measures for $D \geq 2$ by discrete random variables.\\